-An ultrasound, also called sonography or ultrasonography, is an imaging test that uses high-frequency sound waves to create a picture of internal organs.
-The sound waves hit the organs and then bounce back to a device called a transducer that turns them into images and displays them on a computer monitor for the doctor to examine on a computer.
+An ultrasound, also called sonography or ultrasonography, is an imaging test.
+It uses high-frequency sound waves to create pictures of internal organs.
+The sound waves hit the organs and bounce back to a device called a transducer.
+The transducer turns them into images for the doctor to examine on a computer.

 During the test